-NDBS offers different options for employees to report a potential or actual violation.
-Anyone who has knowledge of an actual or potential violation of the provisions of the CoC, as well as questions or concerns regarding an actual or potential violation, must report the matter promptly through one of the reporting channels.
+NDBS offers whistleblowing individuals several ways to report a potential or actual violation.
+Anyone who has knowledge of an actual or potential violation of the provisions of the CoC, applicable law, as well as questions or concerns regarding an actual or potential violation, must report the matter promptly through one of the reporting channels.
 The reporting channels available differ for NDBS employees and external whistleblowers.

 3.3.3 Group-wide level: